Click To Call:

 This law restricts uninsured drivers from recovering non-economic damages, such as pain and suffering, after a car accident.

 There are a few exceptions to this rule, such as if the at-fault driver was under the influence of alcohol or drugs at the time of the accident.
-To determine how the law applies to your specific case, it’s crucial to consult an uninsured driver accident lawyer who understands Missouri’s legal landscape.
+To determine how the law applies to your specific case, it’s crucial to consult an experienced Missouri uninsured driver accident attorney who understands Missouri’s legal landscape.

 Missouri Auto Insurance Requirements